directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-Displayed in the photo is an open plan office. <br/>
+The photo shows an open office layout. <br/>
 On the left side in the front and the right side at the back, you've got rows of desks where employees are sitting at their assigned spots. <br/>
 The large, front-facing desks are divided by low partitions.<br/>
 Every desk has a monitor, and you can see several employees working on laptops while others are using desktop computers. <br/>